rprieto/infinity/README.markdown

     myStream.take(5)                      # get the first 5 elements (javascript array)

+## Try the sample code

+    # in the project folder

+    >  npm install
+    >  npm install -g mocha
+    >  mocha

+    # all the tests should pass

+    > coffee src/main.coffee

+    # lots of prime numbers!

-## See the unit tests for examples...
+## See the unit tests for more examples...